LLNL/axom/src/axom/slam/docs/sphinx/core_concepts.rst

 ``isValid()`` also checks that the inner Map's entry count agrees with the bivariate set.
 Iterators are invalidated after replacing storage or changing shape.

 Value constness follows the backing storage.
 A const owning map returns const references.
-A const map backed by ``ArrayView<T>`` still returns ``T&``; one backed by ``ArrayView<const T>`` returns ``const T&``.
-Direct access, scalar iterator access, and submaps preserve these same reference types.
+A const map backed by ``ArrayView<T>`` returns ``T&``, while one backed by ``ArrayView<const T>`` returns ``const T&``.
+Direct access, scalar iterator access, and submaps preserve these reference types.

 Set positions and elements
 --------------------------

 The set whose elements receive values is the map's mathematical *domain*.
 For ``Map``, this is the set returned by ``set()``.
 For ``BivariateMap``, it is the bivariate set, whose elements are pairs of positions in its first and second sets.

 Map access uses positions.
 If a set contains elements ``{10, 20, 30, 40}``,
 ``map(1)`` accesses the value associated with element ``20``. ``map.index(1)``